ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ## Countersigner Header Parameters    {#countersign_headers}

 The following parameters MUST be included in the protected header of the countersigner (sign_protected in {{cose_sign1_countersign}}):

+- Service ID (label: TBD): The Service identifier, as defined in the Transparency Service parameters.

 - Issued At (label: TBD): The time at which the countersignature was issued as the number of seconds from 1970-01-01T00:00:00Z UTC, ignoring leap seconds.